What Currency Does Ireland Use: The Euro or the Punt?

 The Role of the Central Bank of Ireland

-While the European Central Bank (ECB) sets Europe's monetary policy, the Central Bank of Ireland enforces it locally.
+While the European Central Bank sets euro area monetary policy, the Central Bank of Ireland implements that framework domestically and supports the Eurosystem’s operational functions.

 Core Functions: